prototypefund/greenerwp-scanner/README.md

 ### Frontend

 Install dependencies with `npm install` and start the server with `npm run startproxy`.
-It expects the scanner backend running on port 3001.
+It expects the scanner backend running on http://localhost:3001 (overwrite with `SCANNER_BACKEND_ADDRESS` environment variable).
 The scanner itself will run on port 1234.

 You can also directly run `src/proxy.js`, for example with a process runner like
 PM2: `pm2 start src/proxy.js`.

+### Using Docker

+Build both backend and frontend and run `docker-compose up` in docker/